Best prepaid travel cards in Canada 2025

 While different card providers may have slightly different regulatory requirements, you'll usually find your money is protected through safeguarding.
 This means the card issuer must hold customer funds separate to their own operating capital, so it can always be easily accessed and won't be mixed with the funds needed to run the business.

-If you’re looking for a travel card with a provider which has a large user base, and a global presence, check out Wise.
-Wise is used by over 15 million customers already, and as a global business, they are overseen by several regulatory bodies - so your money is protected no matter what currency you hold.
+If you're looking for a travel card with a provider which has a large user base, and a global presence, check out Wise.
+Wise is used by over 12 million customers, and as a global business, they are overseen by several regulatory bodies - so your money is protected no matter what currency you hold.

 What are the advantages of prepaid travel cards?